 was opened on the first of March, 1836.
-The first convict was Wilson Eidson, sent from Green county, for stealing a watch, for two years and forty-five days.
-He was for nearly three months the sole occupant, looked after by the warden, watched by the guards and restrained by bars.
-When St. Louis sent three more convicts he received them with every demonstration of delight and with many expressions of welcome.
-In 1836 there was one convict; in 1876, but 1,300. convict; in 1876, but 1,300.
+The first convict was Wilson Eidson, sent from Green county, for stealing a watch, for two year and forty-five days.
+He was for nearly three month the solo occupant, looked after by the warden, watched by the guard and restrained by bars.
+When St. Louis sent three more convict he received them with every demonstration of delight and with many expressions of welcome.
+In 1836 there was one convict; In 1876, but 1,300.